The climate of Ojai is Mediterranean, characterized

 major highway through town south to north.
 To the west, the Lake Casitas Recreation

 Area offers camping, picnicking, and hiking as well.

 WANT TO SWIM?
-While you are at The Ojai Retreat, enjoy 2 pools at The Ojai Valley Athletic Club!
-The Recreation pool is always available and the lap pool is available during non-class hours.
-Day passes are only $13.50 and include access to swimming, all classes and workout equipment.
+Enjoy two pools at The Ojai Valley Athletic Club!
+The recreation pool is always available and the lap pool is available during non-class hours.
+Day passes are $20 and include access to swimming, all classes and workout equipment.
 For more information about the facilities and to download a class schedule go to the OVAC home page.
 The club is conveniently located in downtown Ojai at 409 S. Fox Street, less than 10 minutes from The Ojai Retreat.
 (805) 646-7213.

 Special Events in Ojai

 The Ojai Music Festival, founded in 1947, is an annual